efregoso/otxv/README.txt

     Made progress on the cabby_driver.py file.
 Have set up essentials for writing to a cache file.
     Still working on modifying Cabby to deliver pulses from OTX to the cache file.

-    Pulls services & copies them into the cache.
+    Pulls both services & collections into the cache.
 Still working on extracting pulse information.

 ------------------------------------------------------------------------------------------